-As a growing child, I heard and witnessed some appalling, heart-wrenching stories/incidents which could have been totally avoidable.
+As a growing child, I heard and witnessed some appalling, heart-wrenching stories/incidents which could have been avoidable.
 And, even as an adult, the stories are still unbelievable.
-It’s probably the fact that it could have been avoidable that makes it worse.
+It’s probably that it could have been avoidable that makes it worse.
 I remember this particular one; both parents are workaholics.
-They decided to hire a house-keeper, with the father’s brother’s support, let’s call him Lana.
-They thought with the uncle’s stay at their place, adequate care will be given to their children.
+They decided to hire a housekeeper, with the father’s brother’s support; let’s call him Lana.
+They thought with the uncle’s stay at their place, adequate care would be given to their children.
 Unfortunately, they thought wrong.

-Lana and the house-keeper were shameless adults; they had sexual relations in the presence of the young, innocent kids and encouraged them to do the same.
+Lana and the housekeeper were shameless adults; they had sexual relations in the presence of the young, innocent kids and encouraged them to do the same.
 By the time the parents found out, it was all too late.
-The kids were addicted, and the brother eventually ended up impregnating the sister.
-This is taboo, morally unjustifiable, and religiously wrong, and a sin.
+The kids were addicted, and the brother eventually impregnated the sister.
+This is taboo, morally unjustifiable, religiously wrong, and a sin.
 But why do people choose long hours of work over family and their overall wellbeing?

-The ideology of working so hard without a break to make it has been ingrained in most by society, this attitude is so bad that when nature calls, and we fall asleep, we feel terribly unproductive and lazy.
+The ideology of working so hard without a break to make it has been ingrained in most societies; this attitude is so bad that when nature calls and we fall asleep, we feel unproductive and lazy.
 But really, do long working hours make you more productive?
 How long of work is healthy?
-Or do we care so much about being a ‘zillionaire’ that we are willing to jeopardize everything worth living for?
+Or do we care so much about being a ‘zillionaire‘ that we are willing to jeopardize everything worth living for?
 What if the secret to being productive isn’t working long hours?

-White-collar job isn’t making it any easy on employees; one of the basic requirements for most jobs is working under pressure.
+White-collar job isn’t making it easy on employees; one of the basic requirements for most jobs is working under pressure.
 The work environment and society judge your productivity level by the amount of time you spend working.
-The work environment glorifies working long hours, but does your physical and mental wellbeing glorifies it?
+The work environment glorifies long working hours, but does your physical and mental wellbeing glorify it?
 Does the havoc it wrecks in your relationship glorify it?

 If we could recount stories of how long working hours have had adverse effects on family, marriages, relationships, health, and more, we’d be desperately willing to spend quality time after work before going back to it again.